 - Atlantic Canada

 - BA Hons, Dalhousie

 - PDF, York University; Banting PDF, Saint Mary’s University

 Dr. Foster’s CRC current research, supported by her CFI-funded Rural Futures Research Centre, focuses on the sustainability of rural life in Atlantic Canada, with a particular emphasis on how government policy and everyday life intersect.
-Her interests in this area include import replacement, youth outmigration, occupational succession in rural family businesses, and rural struggles to protect local public services.
-An ongoing side project is the experiences of contract instructors in post-secondary institutions across Canada, which she has recently studied with a nationwide survey in partnership with the Canadian Association of University Teachers.
+Her interests in this area include import replacement, youth outmigration, occupational succession in rural family businesses, social perceptions of climate change, rural struggles to protect local public services, and housing desires among adults with Autism in rural and urban communities.
+More details about the research carried out at the Rural Futures Research Centre can be found at www.rfrc.ca .
+An ongoing side project is the experiences of contract instructors in post-secondary institutions across Canada, for example in a nationwide survey conducted in partnership with the Canadian Association of University Teachers.

 - (2018) Bridging Import Replacement Theory and Practice: A sociological examination of the potential for import replacement in Atlantic Canada.
 Annapolis Royal, NS: Centre for Local Prosperity.

 - (2017) Finding a Place in the World: Understanding Youth Outmigration from Shrinking Rural Communities.
 SSHRC Knowledge Synthesis Report.

 - (2017) Productivity and Prosperity: A Historical Sociology of Productivist Thought.
 Toronto: University of Toronto Press.